 In a health context

 The main 5 ills are obesity, heart disease, mental health difficulties, cancer and dementia.
-Mental health difficulties also form a significant part of the picture.

 Key Priorities of the World Health Organisation are to reduce the number of people who develop these conditions.